 - 1 egg, room temperature

-- 1 tablespoon sour cream or heavy whipping cream
+- 2 tablespoons sour cream (may sub heavy whipping cream)

 - 1/2 teaspoon vanilla extract

 - 3/4 teaspoon pumpkin pie spice or ground cinnamon

 - 1 teaspoon cornstarch